 Dialysis Access Procedures

 At ColumbiaDoctors we offer our dialysis patients state-of-the-art therapy with minimal interruption of your schedule.
-We provide same-day dialysis scheduling and can arrange transportation for you to our midtown or uptown dialysis locations.
+We provide same-day dialysis scheduling at our midtown or uptown dialysis locations.

 What is dialysis?

 In a healthy person the two kidneys work together to remove waste, salt, and extra water from the blood, maintain a safe level of chemicals including potassium, sodium, and bicarbonate, and help control blood pressure.
 When people lose 85 to 90 percent of their kidney function because of chronic or acute health conditions, a procedure called dialysis can take over the work of the kidneys.
 During dialysis the blood is circulated through a machine that cleans it of impurities and regulates fluid and chemical balances.
 Many patients with kidney failure undergo dialysis three times a week, sometimes for years.

 To prepare for long-term dialysis, surgeons create an easy-to-access portal, called a dialysis access, in the bloodstream under the skin.
 This portal allows blood to be removed and returned speedily and efficiently during dialysis and is crucial for those who must undergo regular hemodialysis to survive.
 The most common type of dialysis access is a fistula, in which an artery and vein are joined under the skin, typically in the forearm.
 If properly maintained, a fistula can last years or even decades.
 Another, less common type of access is a graft, in which surgeons connect an artery to a vein using a piece of vein taken from the leg, a section of a cow's carotid artery, or a piece of synthetic material.